Fahad411/Mysql/README.md

-Tuwaiq Academy
+**Tuwaiq Academy**

-This is the first project for SQLite with Python, The purpose of this project is to learn and know how to create a database SQLite using Python and how you can execute queries .
+This is the first project for MYSQL with Python, The purpose of this project is to learn and know how to create a database MYSQL using Python and how you can execute queries .
 We have 6 tables in this project

 You can changed the data according to your will

-And we have hare 5 Select Queries For more than one type of selection and we have Delete Query For one type and Update Query with using 'Where'
+And we have hare 5 Select Queries For more than one type of selection and we have Update Query For one type and Delete Query with using 'Where'

+And i do some code in this project For check if age = 30 and id = 3 after execute query update or not **this is not my goal from this is project , my goal is to know how we can configuration and sending some queries to Mysql using python .**

-If you have any questions contact me on...
+*If you have any questions contact me on...*

-Twitter: @s4cript OR Telegrm: @s4cript
+***Twitter: @s4cript OR Telegrm: @s4cript***

 Thank you for read

-Happy coding :)
+**Happy coding :)**